 Gilbert is a big city located in the state of Arizona.
 The city has a population of 226,832 people.
 Gilbert has a population density of 3,335 people per square mile.
 This would be considered well above the national population density level.
-If we look at the most recent Census, Gilbert is known to have a predominantly White population.
-The next two most common races are Asian and Black.
-Gilbert could be a great place for young adults and students as the average age of 33 years old is below the nation’s average.
-If finding a family friendly city is important to you, look no further.
-With more than 80% of the population considered married and 45% with kids under the age of 18, Gilbert could be considered a very suitable city for families.
+According to the most recent Census, 84% of Gilbert residents are White, 6% Asian and 3% Black.
+Gilbert tends to attract a younger crowd, as the median age of 33 is far below the national average.
+If you are looking for a family friendly city, Gilbert might be a good fit as 80% of the population over 15 years old are married, and 45% have kids who are 18 years old or younger.

-Crime rates can be the deciding factor for anyone looking to relocate to a new area.
-Gilbert gets top scores for their low violent crime rates of 86 crimes per 100,000 residents, which are significantly lower than the national average.
+Crime rates can be the deciding factor for anyone looking to relocate to a new area as the result is often a greater level of safety and security as well as an improved quality of life.
+Gilbert gets top scores for their low violent crime rates of 119 crimes per 100,000 residents, which are significantly lower than the national average.

 Finding affordable real estate and apartments for rent in Gilbert can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.